AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DID YOU KNOW?

-In Arkansas, there were 19 fatal car crashes involving a distracted driver in 2021, according to the most recent data from the National Highway Traffic Safety Administration.
+In Arkansas, there were 27 fatal car crashes involving a distracted driver in 2022, according to the most recent data from the National Highway Traffic Safety Administration.
+That’s a 35 percent increase from 2021 and a 59 percent from 2012, just 10 years prior.

 Frequently Asked Questions